-- Your solicitor will handle the settlement - Your solicitor will receive payment from the purchaser's solicitor and repay any outstanding mortgages and attend to local council rates adjustments - Your solicitor will then pay the balance (less their fees and disbursements) to the Board of Administration's bank account.
+- The BOA's lawyer will handle the settlement - The BOA's lawyer will receive payment from the purchaser's solicitor and repay any outstanding mortgages and attend to local council rates adjustments - The BOA's lawyer will then pay the balance (less their fees and disbursements) to the BOA's bank account.
 Once received by the Board, the sale proceeds will be held in CB&L in the parish's name.
 (There are restrictions on what you can use this money for.
-Refer to the section on Capital Funds for guidelines.) - If GST is payable on the sale, the Board of Administration accounting team will account for this in their GST return and pay the amount owed from the sale proceeds held in the CB&L property account.
+Refer to the section on Capital Funds for guidelines.)

+If GST is payable on the sale, the BOA accounting team will account for this in their GST return and pay the amount owed from the sale proceeds held in the CB&L property account.

-Remember to cancel the insurance cover on the property once the sale has been completed and title has transferred to the new owner.
+Remember to cancel the insurance cover on the property once the sale has been completed and title has been transferred to the new owner.